tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Comment

-'The AmendmentPolicy in FFDQ is a DQ Needs level concept that describes how some contextualizedEnhancement relates to a use case.
-This relationship defines which Amendments are supported by a given use case.'
+'A Data Quality needs level concept that describes how some bdqffdq:contextualizedEnhancement relates to a bdqffdq:UseCase.
+This relationship defines which amendments are supported by a given use case.'

 ********************